IAMconsortium/nomenclature/doc/source/user_guide/local-usage.rst

 Validation against the codelists
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The easiest use case is to validate that a data file or an :class:`IamDataFrame <pyam.IamDataFrame>` is compatible with the codelists (lists of variables and regions) of a project's :class:`DataStructureDefinition`.

-If there are any inconsistencies with the codelists an error will be raised, otherwise the :class:`IamDataFrame <pyam.IamDataFrame>` is returned unchanged. the validation was successful.
-Otherwise, it will raise an error with details.
+If there are inconsistencies with the codelists, the method :meth:`validate <DataStructureDefinition.validate>` will raise an error.
+If the scenario data is consistent, the method returns *True*.

 .. code-block:: python